ArupKrBiswas/HTML5-Project-Arup/README.md

 After that user will be redirected to the page where all the orders can be shown.
 Here user can modify and even remove the orders.
 Date and time will be system generated.
+Another button is provided to clear all the ordered items.
+If the item is entered in the list for the first time it will show the stutus as "Entered" beside the date.
+If the oreder is modified then it will show the status as "modified" beside its respective date.